FlowFuse/website/src/blog/2024/04/how-to-send-and-receive-emails-using-node-red.md

 1. **Server:**
    - This is the mail server address of your email service provider.
 It typically looks like `smtp.example.com` for outgoing emails and `imap.example.com` or `pop.example.com` for incoming emails.
+   - Understanding the protocols associated with the server settings is crucial
+       -  SMTP (Simple Mail Transfer Protocol): Responsible for sending outgoing email messages from the sender's email client or application to the recipient's email server.
+       - POP3 (Post Office Protocol version 3): Downloads messages to the client, typically deleting from the server.
+       - IMAP (Internet Message Access Protocol): Access and manage email directly on the server, syncing across devices.

 2. **Port:**
    - The port number to use for connecting to the mail server.
 Common ports include for outgoing emails: